osm2pgsql-dev/osm2pgsql-website/_manual/10-advanced-topics.md

 which are in reality near to each other will also be near to each other on the disk and access will be faster.

+*Version >=1.7.0*{:.version} If a table has multiple geometry columns, clustering will always be by the first geometry column.

 This clustering is achieved by ordering and copying each whole table after the import.
 This will take some time and it means you will temporarily need twice the disk space.